asafi67/Movie-Ticket-Booking/README.md

 The application is still in progress, with plans to create a frontend.
 The project also includes **m3.pdf**, which contains conceptual documentation such as functional and non-functional requirements, and database EER and ERD diagrams.

+Note: This project was transfered over from Replit which is where it was initially developed, resulting in currently having few commits.
+But knowledge of git will result in a more extensive workflow and commit history as the project continues development.